 - "Private Sector Firms Generally Should Pay Interns at Least Minimum Wage, Lawyers Say."
 Daily Labor Report.
 Bloomberg Law.
 June 2, 2014.

-- "One School Fights Back Against Unpaid Internships," Melissa Korn.
+- "One School Fights Back Against Unpaid Internships," by Melissa Korn.
 The Wall Street Journal.
 April 23, 2014.

 Honors and Awards

 - Recipient of 2019 Patriotic Employer award from the Office of the Secretary of Defense, Employer Support of the Guard and Reserve for contributing to national security and protecting liberty and freedom by supporting employee participation in America's National Guard and Reserve Force

 - Presidential Engagement Award for Student Engagement, New York Tech 2017

 - Mental Health First Aid Responder Certified, 2017

 - Award for creating Transformative Experiences for Students, New York Tech 2017

 - Presidential Technology Award for Student Engagement by Professional Staff, New York Tech 2013

 - Best Practices Award for Internship Certificate Program, Cooperative Education and Internship Association, 2013